shaman-apprentice/old-donkey/Seriuos Bad source code Again Blog/blog.md

 # Seriously?
 Bad source code!
 Again?!

-When I dig into new projects for the first time, I always find code smells like classes with more than 500 lines of code, duplicated logic, untested features, logic deeply baked in into an UI component which easily could have been a pure (lovely testable) function.
+When I dig into new projects for the first time, I always find code smells like classes with more than 500 lines of code, duplicated logic, untested features, logic deeply baked in into an UI component which easily could have been a pure lovely testable function.
 Is clean code complex rocket science, only mastered by very few in the 21st century?
 Or is clean code just not important?
 Let's reflect about this:

 ## What should good source code in the free market do?

 When we consider something as bad, it doesn't match our expectations.
 When I work with bad source code, my expectation to rapidly implement new features gets disappointed.
 This makes me feel the company is not earning as much money as it could, due to previous sloppy work.

-This leads me directly to the point, what **good source code in the free market should do: Its purpose is simply to earn as much money as possible.**
+This leads me directly to the point, **what good source code in the free market should do: Its purpose is simply to earn as much money as possible.**

 How does our source code earn money?
-Some company sells a product.
-The source code is, like a lot of other important stuff, part of the product.
-And in the end our customers and stakeholder have hopefully given us more money, than we have spent on salaries, licenses, marketing and other costs, so some money stays in our company.
+Mostly some company sells a product.
+The source code is like a lot of other important stuff part of the product.
+And in the end our customers and stakeholder have hopefully given us more money, than we have spent on salaries, licenses, marketing, etc., so some money stays in our company.

 ![code2money.png](./code2money.png)

-But wait, so far there wasn't mentioned anything like clean code in this section.
+But wait, so far there wasn't anything about clean code in this section.
 Is this stuff just not important?

 ## Some thought experiments

-Let's have some simple thought experiments.
+Let's have three simple thought experiments.
 In the following tables the numbers represent an abstract unit of earned money per release.
 The exact amount is not relevant but only their ratio.

 ### 1.